-We have audited the financial statements of International Network for Advancing Science and Policy Ltd (the 'charitable company') for the year ended 31st December 2021 which comprise the statement of financial activities, balance sheet, statement of cashflows and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of International Network for Advancing Science and Policy Ltd (the charitable company) for the year ended 31st December 2022 which comprise the Statement of Financial Activities, the Balance Sheet, the Statement of Cashflow and notes to the financial statements, including a summary of significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland (United Kingdom Generally Accepted Accounting Practice).